 Emporia Recreation Commission History

 Emporia Recreation Commission was established in 1953.
 An ordinance was published in the Emporia Daily Gazette on May 21, 1953, which provided for the establishment, maintenance and conduct of a supervised recreation system and establishing a commission, which was empowered to administer the system.
-A majority of those voting in an election on April 7, 1953, said they did adopt the proposition to establish a supervised recreation system as provided in the Kansas Statutes under Article 19 of Chapter 12.
-By statute, members of the Recreation Commission consist of members of the city commission and school district and appointees by each of those two entities.
+A majority of voters on Election Day, April 7, 1953, agreed to adopt the proposition to establish a supervised recreation system as provided in the Kansas Statutes under Article 19 of Chapter 12.
+By statute, members of the Recreation Commission consist of City of Emporia commissioners and USD #253 board members and appointees by each of those two entities.
 Revenues for recreation programs are derived from tax properties within the school district.

 For 24 years, the recreation center was located at the corner of 5th and Merchant.
 Today, the Recreation Center is located on 4th street between State and Congress.
-The Recreation Center has had only three directors since it’s existence.
-Jim Peterson served 8 years, as the first director from 1953 until 1961 next; Lee Beran served 38 years from 1961 until 1999, and the current director Tom McEvoy.
-In 2000 the building was renamed to the Lee Beran Recreation Center.
-Lee continues to dedicate his time to Emporia and the Recreation Field.
-The building was built in 3 Phases the following is a list of dates the construction was completed.
+The Recreation Center has had only three directors since it was built in 1953.
+Jim Peterson served 8 years as the first director from 1953 until 1961.
+Then, Lee Beran served 38 years from 1961 until 1999, and currently, Tom McEvoy.
+In 2000, the building was renamed to the Lee Beran Recreation Center and Lee continued to dedicate his time to Emporia and the Recreation Field after his retirement until his passing in 2019.

 Phases of Construction